jbx-protocol/juice-docs/docs/dev/resources/post-mortem/2023-06-05/index.md

 In other words, the payout remained the same but with the allocator removed.
 I failed to identify this discrepancy when [queuing or simulating the transaction](https://discord.com/channels/775859454780244028/991382812718551060/1102004295479595019).
 Multisig signers similarly failed to identify this discrepancy when reviewing the transaction: the transaction received the 9 requisite signatures and was executed on 2023-05-03 at 17:31 UTC.

 The cycle went into effect on 2023-05-06 at 19:19 UTC.
 While the incorrect `_payoutMods` were active, an exploiter could have called the public [`TerminalV1.Tap(...)`](/dev/deprecated/juice-contracts-v1/terminalv1/#tap) transaction, causing the v1 JuiceboxDAO project to pay its balance to itself, keeping ETH balances the same but cumulatively issuing ~26,021,536 v1 JBX to the multisig and v1 reserved recipients in the process.
-Because the ETH would have remained in the v1 JuiceboxDAO project, an exploiter could have executed this transaction multiple times until they reached the funding target of 100,000,000 ETH.
+Because the ETH would have remained in the v1 JuiceboxDAO project, an exploiter could have executed this transaction multiple times until they reached the funding target of 100,000,000 ETH.[^1]

 At 22:46 UTC on 2023-05-06, jango directly messaged me via Discord: